Interface In Java Interview Questions

 Interface In Java Interview Questions 8

-Can interface extend any class?
+Can the interface extend any class?

 • No, an interface cannot extend any class